scalalandio/chimney/docs/source/partial-transformers/migrating-from-lifted.rst

 Migrating from Lifted Transformers
 ==================================

-Chimney's :ref:`lifted-transformers` were historically the first experimental attempt to express transformations that may potentially fail.
+Chimney's Lifted Transformers were historically the first experimental attempt to express transformations that may potentially fail.
 Despite their great expressiveness, they were lacking several basic features and had a few design flaws that make them unattractive/difficult for wider adoption.